gitops-toolbox/templator/README.md

 Template your files

-This a tool/library born from the necessity of templating multiple files in multiple locations.
+This a tool/library born from the necessity of templating multiple files and pushing them in multiple locations.

 # Quick start